On this page

 Documentation for methods, including argument types, method docs, and more, is available simply by mousing over a method—or even as you use autocomplete.

 The best thing about SmartIDE is you don't need to install or do anything special to use it as a developer.
-The feature needs to be enabled on your account, but once enabled, you can begin using it immediately.
-If you want to allow developers to use the SmartIDE, you can enable or disable the feature team-wide.
-The global setting can also be overridden for any given challenge.
+As long as it's available on the challenge it starts automatically, and you can begin using it immediately.

 Most of our project challenges, along with a selection of our classic code challenges, will now show a SmartIDE badge.
 You can use the Preview button to experience the new features immediately.